Panasonic G80 vs Sony RX0 II

 It is notable that the G80 has a hotshoe, while the RX0 II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The RX0 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G80 and RX0 II can be found, respectively, in the Panasonic G80 Manual (free pdf) or the online Sony RX0 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G80 or the Sony RX0 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.